 Real World Learning

 You can gain real-world professional experience through internships, and receive module credit for it.
 The third year Internship module offers you direct experience with highly regarded practitioners in the industry.

-The Bachelor of Media Arts may lead to employment as an Art Director, Art Educator, Cinematographer, Designer, Editorial Photographer, Environmental Designer, Exhibition Designer, Film Producer, Filmmaker, Freelance Photographer, Graphic Designer, Illustrator, Photojournalist, Presenter (radio and television), Public Artist, Studio Artist or Web Designer.
+The Bachelor of Media Arts may lead to employment as an Art Director, Art Educator, Editorial Photographer, Environmental Designer, Freelance Photographer, Illustrator, Photojournalist, Public Artist, or Studio Artist.